 1. At any [reasonable] time prior to making its recommendation to the Council and as part of its consideration of an application under regulation 12, the Commission may:

-(a) request the applicant to provide additional information on any aspect of the application prior to making a recommendation; and
+(a) request the Applicant to provide additional information on any aspect of the application prior to making a recommendation; and

-(b) request the applicant to amend its Plan of Work or propose specific amendments for consideration by the applicant where such amendments are considered necessary to bring the Plan of Work into conformity with the requirements of these Regulations.
+(b) request the Applicant to amend its Plan of Work or propose specific amendments for consideration by the Applicant where such amendments are considered necessary to bring the Plan of Work into conformity with the requirements of these Regulations.

+[1.bis The Commission shall make a request pursuant to paragraph 1, subparagraph (b) where amendments to the proposed Plan of Work are necessary to ensure that the applicable Regional Environmental Management Plan is appropriately reflected and incorporated in the Plan of Work.]

-2. Where the Commission makes a request under paragraph 1, the Commission shall provide to the applicant a brief justification and rationale for such a request.
-The applicant must respond 90 Days after the receipt of the request, by agreeing to the request, rejecting the request, or making an alternative proposal for the Commission’s consideration.
+2. Where the Commission makes a request under paragraph 1 [and 1.bis], the Commission shall provide to the Applicant a brief justification and rationale for such a request.
+The Applicant must respond within 90 Days after the receipt of the request, by agreeing to the request, rejecting the request, or making an alternative proposal for the Commission’s consideration.

 3. The timeframe referred to in regulation 12, paragraph 2 shall be extended by the timeframe determined by the Commission pursuant to paragraph 1.

 [4.
-The Secretary-General shall publish any amendment, additional information or revised application received pursuant to paragraph 2 on the Authority’s website, and the Commission shall determine whether these are significant, in which case an opportunity for public consultation shall be provided in accordance with regulation 11.]
+The Secretary-General shall publish any amendment, additional information or revised application received pursuant to paragraph 2 on the Authority’s website, and [Alt.
+1 the Commission shall determine whether these are significant, in which case an opportunity for public consultation shall be provided in accordance with regulation 11] [Alt.
+2 at the request of the Commission, shall provide an opportunity for public consultation in accordance with regulation 11].]

 [5.
-The Commission shall take into account the applicant’s response under paragraph 1 and any responses received from public consultation under paragraph 4 into account in making its recommendations to the Council.]
+The Commission shall take into account the Applicant’s response under paragraph 1 and any responses received from public consultation under paragraph 4 into account in making its recommendations to the Council.]